epri-dev/wisund/doc/design.md

 This software is mostly identical to the `wisund` software except for two significant differences.
 First, it uses a simulator rather than actually communicating with a radio over the serial port.
 Second, since the RF link is simulated, the IPv6 routing portion of the code is omitted from `wisunsimd`

 ## @ref server.cpp
 As the name suggests, this software is intended to run on the Raspberry Pi and implements a complete web server running on port 8000 with facilities for communicating with `wisund` or `wisunsimd`.
 One of those programs must also be running for the web server to operate properly.
-All of the [commands](@ref commands) are accessible via the relative path `\tool?`.
-That is, if the server is running on `localhost`, one can request `diag 03` by using the url [http://localhost:8000/tool?diag 03](http://localhost:8000/tool?diag 03).
+All of the [commands](@ref commands) are accessible via the relative path `\tool?cmd=`.
+That is, if the server is running on `localhost`, one can request `diag 03` by using the url [http://localhost:8000/tool?cmd=diag 03](http://localhost:8000/tool?cmd=diag 03).

 ## Building the software and firmware